Evaluating Character Understanding of Large Language Models via Character Profiling from Fictional Works

 \paragraph{Attributes} The basic attributes of a character encompass gender, skills, talents, objectives, and background.

-\paragraph{Relationships} A character's interpersonal relationships are a vital aspect of their profile.
-These relationships are intimately connected to the character's experiences and their personality.
+\paragraph{Relationships} A character's interpersonal relationships are a vital aspect of their profile, which are intimately connected to the character's experiences and personality.
 Moreover, these relationships can serve as a foundation for constructing fictional character relationship diagrams.

-\paragraph{Events} Events cover the experiences that characters have been part of or impacted by, marking a critical dimension of their profile.
+\paragraph{Events} Events cover the experiences that characters have been part of or impacted by, marking a critical profile dimension.
 Due to the complexity of certain narratives, such as alternating timelines and showcasing events from diverse worlds or different perspectives, we require the model to rearrange events and order them chronologically.

 \paragraph{Personality} Personality refers to the lasting set of characteristics and behaviors that form an individual's unique way of adapting to life~\cite{APA_Dictionary}.
-A well-rounded character often exhibits a complex personality.
-It has the potential to analyze a character's personality through their actions, choices, and interactions with others.
+While well-rounded characters often exhibit complex personalities, their personalities can be analyzed through their actions, choices, and interactions with others.